 More precise date tracking

 More precise date tracking for order management is now available.
-Instead of creating custom fields for more detailed tracking, you can enable a new configuration option to increase the number of shipping date fields in Purchasing and Order Entry transactions.
+Instead of creating custom fields for more detailed tracking, you can enable a new configuration option (Enable shipping dates in Purchasing and Order Entry) to increase the number of shipping date fields available.

 New fields for tracking numbers and customer PO numbers are also available on Order Entry transactions.